snoyberg/posa-chapter/warp.md

 Suppose that status of connections is described as `Active` and `Inactive`.
-To clean up inactive connections, the timeout manager, repeatedly inspects the status of each connection.
+To clean up inactive connections, the timeout manager repeatedly inspects the status of each connection.
 If status is `Active`, the timeout manager turns it to `Inactive`.
 If `Inactive`, the timeout manager kills its associated user thread.

-Each status is refereed by an `IORef`.
+Each status is referred to by an `IORef`.
 `IORef` is a reference whose value can be destructively updated.
 To update status through this `IORef`, atomicity is not necessary because status is just overwritten.
-In addition to the timeout manager, each user thread repeatedly turns its status to `Active` through its own `IORef` if its connection actively continues.
+In addition to the timeout manager, each user thread repeatedly turns its status to `Active` through its own `IORef` as its connection actively continues.

-The timeout manager uses a list of the `IORef` to status.
+The timeout manager uses a list of the `IORef` to these statuses.
 A user thread spawned for a new connection tries to prepend its new `IORef` for an `Active` status to the list.
 So, the list is a critical section and we need atomicity to keep